Codex Committee on Residues of Veterinary Drugs in Foods

 An Acceptable Daily Intake (ADI) is an estimate by the Joint FAO/WHO Expert Committee on Food Additives (JECFA) of the amount of a veterinary drug, expressed on a body weight basis, which can be ingested daily over a lifetime without appreciable health risk.

-The committee held its 21st session August 26-20, 2013, in Minneapolis, Minnesota.
+The committee held its 22nd session April 27-May 1, 2015, in San José, Costa Rica.
 The U.S. Delegate's Report of that session is available.

 Add your name to the mailing list of those interested in activities of the Codex Committee on Residues of Veterinary Drugs in Foods.